yogidevendra/docs/docs/configuration.md

     kinit -k -t path-tokeytab-file kerberos-principal

 If this command is successful, the TGT is obtained, cached and available for other programs.
-The CLI program `dtcli` can then be started to launch applications and perform other operations.
+The CLI program `apex` can then be started to launch applications and perform other operations.

 ### Using Kerberos credentials

-The CLI program `dtcli` can also use the Kerberos credentials directly without requiring a TGT to be obtained separately.
-This can be useful in batch mode where `dtcli` is not launched manually and also in scenarios where running a separate program like `kinit` is not feasible.
+The CLI program `apex` can also use the Kerberos credentials directly without requiring a TGT to be obtained separately.
+This can be useful in batch mode where `apex` is not launched manually and also in scenarios where running a separate program like `kinit` is not feasible.

 The credentials can be specified in the `dt-site.xml` configuration